-Durbrow was mindful of the fact that

-Ladejansky was having breakfast with Diem

-and was close to him, and in a rather general

-had attal Ladejinsky A

-way, to bring up thoughts of corruptions in

-the government and subjects beyond anything like land reform.
-And I suspect that Lådejinsky had started getting very political in his talk, as a result of this, with Diem, and that Diem had resented it.
+TAPE II SIDE I LANSDALE: You asked about the falling out between Ladejinsky and Diem.
+I know there was just something of that nature, but what it consisted of, or why, I don't know.
+I remember that the American ambassador .
+O'BRIEN: Tit would have been [Elbridge] Durbrow?
+LANSDALE: ...
+Durbrow was mindful of the fact that Ladejansky was having breakfast with Diem the government and subjects beyond anything like land reform.
+And I suspect that Ladejinsky had started getting very political in his talk, as a result of this, with Diem, and that Diem had resented it.
 But beyond this, there was a very deep affection between the two.
-When I was there in '59 or '60, Lodejinsky had wanted to go someplace, and I forget where it was. . . .
+When I was there in '59 or '60, Ladejinsky had wanted to go someplace, and I forget where it was. . . .
 I know one of the places was Indonesia, but there was another country he wanted to go to, and Diem hadn't wanted him to go and he suggested that he attend a conference--I think in Latin America finally, they had agreed between the two of them, and Ladejinsky had gone on to do these other things that taken sort of a sabbatical leave to do that.
-"But this was a very personal thing between two men, and it was two friends 7 rather than a president and his consultant working. know Ludejinsky is very sentimental about

-Diem as a man, and I know that Diem reciprocated this very much.
+HBut this was a very personal thing between two men, and it was two friends Trather than a president and his consultant working. know Ludejinsky is very sentimental about Diem as a man, and I know that Diem reciprocated this very much.
 There was a point where the rational thought would end, and the feelings of affection and so forth would come over, and say, "Well, even if that is true and everything, I still like the guy, and want to help him, and so one and this existed between the two.
-So, they might have differed on some things and perhaps on carrying out land reform exactly the way that Wolf wanted, but the two men kept seeing each other all the time, and he had ample opportunity to work on that.
+So they might have differed on some things and perhaps on carrying out land reform exactly the way that Wolf wanted, but the two men kept seeing each other all the time, and he had ample opportunity to work on that.
 O'BRIEN: